sayaliwalke30/Hadoop-Mapreduce/Readme.md

 #### This repository contains basic and advance hadoop map reduce examples.
-#### You can learn about various MR algorithms like Sorting, Filtering, Summarization, etc
+#### You can learn about various MR algorithms like Sorting, Filtering, Summarization etc

-I have attached the screenshots in every document to get the idea about output.
+#### I have attached the screenshots in every document to get the idea about output.

 The datasets used in examples can be found here: http://grouplens.org/datasets/movielens/